Child Accident: How to claim compensation for children following a UK accident

-“No,” a child has until his 21st birthday to start a child accident claim or until his 19th birthday in Scotland and an adult normally has only three years from the date of an accident to start a claim.
+“No,” a child has until his 21st birthday in England and Wales to start a child accident claim or until his 19th birthday in Scotland and an adult normally has only three years from the date of an accident to start a claim.

 The law in the UK has been designed to ensure that the most vulnerable members of society, children, have every opportunity to claim the compensation they are entitled to.

-Imagine you have an accident on your 14th birthday.
+Imagine you have an accident on your 14th birthday in England.
 You have 7 years to start a claim.

 Should no responsible adult be able to make a claim on behalf of a child – UK law allows the child three years to act on his own behalf once he has reached the age of majority / adulthood (majority is his 18th birthday in England and Wales and his 16th birthday in Scotland).

 How can a claim for a child be concluded?

-Even though a “litigation friend” and a personal injury lawyer are acting in the interests of a child neither has the power to finalise a child accident compensation claim without the involvement of the court in what is known as an “infant approval hearing” or a “minor settlement hearing”.
+Even though a “litigation friend” and a personal injury lawyer are acting in the interests of a child neither has the power to finalize a child accident compensation claim without the involvement of the court in what is known as an “infant approval hearing” or a “minor settlement hearing”.